 2. Walk around Slaidburn

-While visiting Slaidburn may not be at the top of the list of things to do in the Forest of Bowland, it's a charming historic village that is well worth stopping at for a brief walk around it.
-The history of Slaidburn dates back to around the 14th century, but there is evidence to suggest that it was inhabited as early as the 10th century.
-The village itself has remained untouched since the 19th century, and its biggest attraction is St Andrews's Church which largely dates back to the 15th century.
-Many tourists come to Slaidburn to join the many walking trails that pass through it, but it's worth taking some time to walk through the village itself too!
+While visiting Slaidburn may not be at the top of the list of things to do in the Forest of Bowland, it’s a charming historic village that’s worth stopping at for a brief look.
+The history of Slaidburn dates back to around the 14th century.
+However, there’s evidence to suggest that it was inhabited as early as the 10th century.
+The village itself has remained untouched since the 19th century.
+Its biggest attraction is St Andrews’s Church which largely dates back to the 15th century.
+Many tourists come to Slaidburn to join the walking trails that pass through it – one of the most popular things to do in the Forest of Bowland.

 3. Explore the ruins of Whalley Abbey